mbucchia/OpenXR-Toolkit/index.md

 ## Limitations

 + OpenXR Toolkit is not compatible with ReShade and many other injectors or 3rd party mods.
-+ OpenXR Toolkit might be flagged as unauthorized by some anti-cheat software, for example with War Thunder.

 ## Known issues